 Tom has been recognized by Chambers USA: America’s Leading Lawyers for Business in the area of Securities: Regulation: Advisory since 2015.
 Chambers has noted that he is “well respected for his regulatory expertise and is often sought after by public companies and their boards of directors, as well as underwriter clients, to advise on complex SEC reporting and corporate governance issues,” and “the ‘top-notch’ Thomas Kim ‘continues to impress’ market commentators for his work as an expert adviser on securities compliance.”

 Tom has also been named to Best Lawyers in America and to Who’s Who Legal: M&A and Governance.
 He has been named to the NACD Directorship 100 since 2015.
 In 2017, he was elected as a fellow of the American College of Governance Counsel.
-He is the vice chair of Northwestern Pritzker Law School’s Securities Regulation Institute.
+He is the chair of Northwestern Pritzker Law School’s Securities Regulation Institute.

 Tom currently chairs the ABA’s Securities Law Opinions Subcommittee of the Federal Regulation of Securities Committee.
 As a past member of the ABA’s Committee on Corporate Laws, Tom edited several editions of the ABA’s Corporate Director’s Guidebook.
 He is a frequent speaker on a wide variety of topics at securities law conferences, including programs sponsored by the Practising Law Institute, the American Bar Association, the Society for Corporate Governance and the National Association of Corporate Directors.
 He is a co-chair of Sidley’s Washington, D.C., Diversity Committee.